-Over his lifetime, Len Deighton has fulfilled many roles: author, journalist, husband and father, travel writer, graphic designer, air steward and philatelic expert.
+Over his long lifetime - he celebrated his ninetieth birthday in February 2019 - Len Deighton has fulfilled many roles: author, journalist, husband and father, travel writer, graphic designer, air steward and philatelic expert.

 He's met some fascinatingly interesting people - John Lennon, Bertrand Russell, General Nehring of the Wehrmacht and Sir Laurance Olivier, to name but a few - and had an incredible life journey from his London working-class childhood to his status as one of the grand knights of British writing.

 In this section you'll find some basic biographical information and supporting information about Deighton.
-You'll also find some quotes by the author, quotes by reviewers and readers about the author, who is still going strong in his late eighties and enjoying a well-earned retirement, some examples of his journalism, and some interesting and little-known facts.
+You'll also find some quotes by the author, quotes by reviewers and readers about the author, who is still going strong and enjoying a well-earned retirement, some examples of his journalism, and some interesting and little-known facts.

 Read more about the author below.

-Len Deighton is now in well-earned retirement in his late eighties, having enjoyed a fifty-year career as a writer.
-He is still writing and continues to impact on popular culture, for example through the upcoming BBC TV adaption of SS-GB.
+Len Deighton is now in well-earned retirement and on 18 February 2019, celebrated his 90th birthday.
+Having enjoyed a fifty-year career as a writer.
+He is still writing and continues to impact on popular culture, for example through the recent BBC TV adaption of SS-GB.

 He has led an interesting and varied life which has informed much of his writing: his working class childhood in London shaped the theme of hypocrisy which permeates much of his fiction; his time in the RAF just after the Second World War flying photographic intelligence missions fuelled his interest in aero technology; his time as an art student in Soho led to him listening to fascinating tales from London's demi monde, some of which made their way into his early fiction.

 He has experienced a life full of great stories which has influenced his own storytelling.